 I am happily married and have been for 35 years to Dr. Wendy Maury, a professor in the Dept. of Microbiology in the Medical School of the University of Iowa in Iowa City, IA.
 Wendy and I have two grown children.

 Our son, Zak, graduated from Northwestern University, Evanston, IL, a couple of years back and worked as a lab tech while he made his own transition to medical school.
-He, too, is completing his first year of med school at the University of Iowa, where his mom is faculty.
+He, too, has completed his first year of med school at the University of Iowa, where his mom is faculty.
 He, too, is knocking it out of the park and knows where he is going.
 It is immensely satisfying to see the younger generation with focus and the maturity to work toward dreams.
 One of our great joys is to have both kids close to home.

 We’ve been in Iowa City now longer than anywhere else we’ve lived — 15 years — and it was a great choice.
 This is truly a remarkable community, though we mostly feel less involved with it than we have elsewhere due to differences in community size (we’ve lived in places as small as 2500 people).